Skip to Content

 How to Go from Highlights to All Over Blonde - Prepping hair

-Also, we encourage you to do the dyeing process on greasy hair.
+Also, we encourage you to do the bleaching process on unwashed hair (1-2 days post-wash) so your natural oils protect your scalp.
 Using a brush, detangle your hair, and with a tail comb, do the sections.
 Pin each part with a hair clip

 How to Use Foils